exonum/exonum-doc/src/architecture/transactions.md

 ### 1. Creation

-A transaction is created by an external entity (e.g., a [thin client](clients.md)) and is signed with a private key necessary to authorize the transaction.
+A transaction is created by an external entity (e.g., a [light client](clients.md)) and is signed with a private key necessary to authorize the transaction.

 ### 2. Submission to Network

 After creation, the transaction is submitted to the blockchain network.
-Usually, this is performed by a thin client connecting to a full node via [an appropriate transaction endpoint](services.md#transactions).
+Usually, this is performed by a light client connecting to a full node via [an appropriate transaction endpoint](services.md#transactions).

 !!! note